Guidance on licensing, labelling, packaging, chemical safety when importing confectionery products.

-Imports of confectionery products from countries outside the European Union (EU) must meet the same food hygiene and standards and procedures as food produced in EU Member States. confectionery products include:
+Imports of confectionery products from third countries must meet the same food hygiene and standards and procedures as food produced in GB.
+Confectionery products include:

 - sweet pies